The Best Open-Air Swimming in the Helsinki Area

 Leppävaara Open-Air Pool

-The heated pool boasts a large swimming area, perfect for both leisurely laps and playful splashing.
+The heated pool boasts a large swimming area, perfect for leisurely laps and playful splashing.
 The shallow pool is ideal for families with young children, ensuring a safe and enjoyable environment.
 Sunbathers can relax on the spacious sun deck, soaking up the warm rays and embracing the peaceful ambience.

 Leppävaara’s open-air pool is open only in the summer.

-Beaches in the Helsinki Area
+The Best Beaches in the Helsinki Area

 Hietaniemi Beach